zhangy-ict/group-homepage/content/authors/ZifengHou/_index.md

 ---
 # Display name
-name: George He (贺志强)
+name: Zifeng Hou (侯紫峰)

 # Username (this should match the folder name)
 authors:
-- GeorgeHe
+- ZifengHou

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Senior Vice President of Lenovo Group
+role:

 # Organizations/Affiliations
 organizations:
-- name: Lenovo Group
+- name:
   url: ""

 # Short bio (displayed in user profile at end of posts)